 Teams are required to pass through different Technical Inspection Stations, each manned with a group of inspectors.
 Teams are assigned a time to report to Technical Inspections.
-Only the team captain and two other team members will be allowed into the Technical Inspection Area with each tractor.
+Only the driver and one other team member will be allowed into the Technical Inspection Area with each tractor.
 All others must be outside of the building or in the designated spectator area.